 This project is all about counting.
 Read the guided observations below so that you can be clear about what can be expected from children of different age groups in terms of their understanding of ‘counting’.

-Draw 1 dot in the first segment, 2 in the second, up to 5 dots.
+Draw 1 dot in the first circle segment, 2 in the second, up to 5 dots.
 Ask the child to count out the dots and then count out the matching number of spots, and put one spot on each dot.
 Lastly write the numbers 1-5 on the appropriate segment.

-EYFS Learning and Development Area:
+EYFS Learning and Development Areas: Mathematics: Number

-What to look for on this project:
+What to look for on this project (Impact):